-- pens using a pen means your answer sheet will not be marked

 - pencil case(s)

 - scissors

-- · glue stick
+- alue stick

 - pair of compasses

 - protractor

 - ruler

-- SMART technology
+- SMART technology\

+- calculator including watches and any other device with this facility

+- headphones/earphones/earbuds that are wired, wireless/Bluetooth

-^{} SMART technology includes any type of phone, watches, tablets, consoles, headphones/earphones/ earbuds, trackers, including Fitbit/Garmin etc. and any other forms of electronic devices not listed.
+\ SMART technology includes phones, watches, tablets, consoles, headphones/earphones/earbuds, trackers, including Fitbit/Garmin etc. and any other forms of electronic devices not listed.
 You will only be allowed these items if they have been approved as part of an access/special arrangement and are required for a medical or physical need such as diabetes monitoring.

-- · calculator including watches and any other device with this facility
+- mobile phone in any form

+- fitness tracker, e.g. Fitbit/Garmin

 - · recording equipment in any form

-- mascot or talisman for your desk
+- mascot or talisman for their desk

 - study notes in any format

 - extra paper (loose sheets, folder, book or in any other form)

-Extra paper is not provided as there is space for your workings out in the test booklets.
+Extra paper is not provided as there is space for your workings out in the Mathematics and Non-Verbal Reasoning, and Verbal Skills question booklets.